apike/allenpike.com/speaking/index.markdown

 title: Speaking and Podcasts
 ---

 I enjoy teaching and telling stories, especially around software design and development.
-In recent years I've been lucky enough to be invited to do so at over a dozen conferences around the world.
-If you run a conference and want to talk, [get in touch](/contact/).
+In recent years I've been lucky enough to be invited to do so at a couple dozen conferences and podcasts over the years.
+If you run a conference or podcast and would like to chat, [get in touch](/contact/).

 <img src='/images/allen-speaking.jpg' />
 <p style='text-align: center; font-style: italic;'>A slide from a talk I gave in 2017 at Microsoft.</p>